Hermetic Programming: Parameterizing Access to State

 • ambient identifier: a free identifier available to all functions

-• ambient scope: all ambient identifiers
+• ambient scope: the collection of all ambient identifiers available to a function

 Appendix D: The Mockability Test